Leeds Festival: Drug death teen's dad says event is 'on probation'

 Following an inquest a coroner called on event organisers, police and the government to improve safety.

-Gianpiero Celino told the BBC he would be "worrying" about those attending the festival, which gets underway later.
+Gianpiero Celino told the BBC he would be "worrying" about those attending the festival, which gets under way later.

-He said that although organisers Festival Republic had outlined new safety measures for this year's event he believes they should have been put in place earlier, with two other drug-related deaths since 2016.
+He said that although organisers Festival Republic had outlined new safety measures for this year's event he believed they should have been put in place earlier, with two other drug-related deaths since 2016.

 "It really shouldn't have taken David's death to get this sort of reaction from the organisers," he said.